 Head north, stopping in the quaint farm town of Laugar near the Mývatn lake.
-Visit Husavik, a small fishing town in northern Iceland, and go whale watching on a traditional Icelandic sailing ship.
+Visit Dalvík, a small fishing town in northern Iceland, and go whale watching on a traditional Icelandic sailing ship.
 Along the way, pause to sea kayak among the fjords and take photos of the Detitfoss and Hafragilsfoss waterfalls, the Hljóðaklettar crater plugs (which make unique patterns in the basaltic columns), and the Ásbyrgi canyon.
+On your way out of Dalvík, make a stop in Akureyri, Iceland’s ‘Capital of the North’ with glowing red hearts as stoplights.
 Meanwhile, you’ll have built up a catalog of images and will begin editing photos for your final portfolio.
-But first, there’s time for a little whale watching in Húsavík.

-In Laxarbakki, step inside the studio to learn advanced Lightroom and Photoshop techniques as you spend several days narrowing down the images you’ve collected over the past two and a half weeks of exploration.
-Return to Eyrarbakki to swim in a hidden hot spring nestled in the countryside, go horseback riding and take a printing workshop.
+In Hvanneyri, step inside the studio to learn advanced Lightroom and Photoshop techniques as you spend several days narrowing down the images you’ve collected over the past two and a half weeks of exploration.
+Return to Eyrarbakki to go horseback riding, take a printing workshop and, if time permits, swim in a hidden hot spring nestled in the countryside.
 Then it’s time to complete your portfolio and present it to the group.
 Share your unique point of view and celebrate the fun you had together before heading home with a professional-level portfolio and a lifetime of memories.

 I think what impacted me most was being pushed out of my typical comfort zone and doing things that I wouldn’t normally be doing.
 I hiked more than I ever had, I climbed a glacier, I went into a dark cave, and I took some pretty amazing pictures of Iceland!